aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/lines-curves-and-shapes/draw-polygon/_index.md

 ## Step 1: Create a Bitmap

+`Bitmap` represents an in‑memory image that you can draw on or save to a file.
 Begin by creating a bitmap, the canvas on which you'll draw your polygon.
 Specify the width, height, and pixel format of the bitmap.

 ```csharp